 Dating safely online during isolation

-The way we meet and connect with people has changed dramatically over the last couple of months with the spread of the coronavirus (COVID-19).
-Meeting someone in person for a date is simply impossible currently in many places around the world, but dating services are offering many creative ways of connecting right now.
-This can provide a great opportunity to try something new.
-Take the time to explore and enjoy these.
-Here are our top tips for getting the most out of your virtual dating experience while keeping safe right now:
+The way we meet and connect with people has changed dramatically over the last year with the spread of the coronavirus (COVID-19).
+With meeting someone in person for a date being impossible or severely restricted in many places around the world, dating services are offering many creative ways of connecting.
+The popularity of virtual dating has meant people have been able to explore and enjoy new ways of meeting while staying safe.
+Here are our top tips for getting the most out of your virtual dating experience while keeping safe:

 - Many services offer video chat or livestreaming.
-Some operate on the dating app itself; other may run on video services run by third parties.
 This is a great chance to see if there is any chemistry before you might consider meeting in person when it is safe to do so.
-Many services have produced guidance for those who are new to some form of video messaging in terms of what works well when getting a conversation going and getting to know others.
-Look out for these guides: they really help.

-- Take the same approach you would do if you are meeting in person, so arrange a time to virtually meet and agree do something you both enjoy.
-If you would usually go for a meal or drink then do that, or if you prefer to tour a museum that’s still possible as well.
+- Take the same approach you would do if you were meeting in person, so arrange a time to virtually meet and agree do something you both enjoy.

-- Virtual dates are the way forward right now.
+- Virtual dates have proved massively popular.
 Being at home doesn’t mean you cannot do the things you enjoy.
-Not only are daters taking the chance to have a virtual drink or meal over video chat, some are cooking together, watching a movie or theatre show, or taking a virtual walk, mountain climb or canoe ride!
+Not only are daters taking the chance to have a virtual drink or meal over video chat, but some are also cooking together, watching a movie, or taking a virtual walk.

-- Getting to know someone through video means users do not have to share certain personal information (eg phone numbers) straightaway.
+- Getting to know someone through video means users don’t have to share certain personal information straightaway.
 Remember no one should feel pressured to share or do anything they wouldn't under normal circumstances.
-And remember what is said and shared by video is not something you can really withdraw and delete.
+And remember what is said and shared by video is not something you can take back and delete.

-- Many people are chatting more and for longer on messaging and video call platforms; so take it at a pace you are comfortable with.
-And, if anyone makes you feel uncomfortable or behaves inappropriately always let the dating service know as soon as possible.
+- Many people are chatting more and for longer on messaging and video call platforms; so, take it at a pace you are comfortable with.
+And, if anyone makes you feel uncomfortable or behaves inappropriately always let the dating service know..

-- Of course, there’s always the phone, instant messaging apps and social media.
-As always, we encourage users to stay within the dating service messaging system as this provides a safer environment.
+- As always, we encourage users to stay within the dating service messaging system as this provides a safer environment.
 If you are using alternative means of contact during this time, try to keep some contact within the dating service.

 And honesty is always best!
 If you’re not feeling like staying in touch with someone as you don’t feel a connection, let them know.
 Don’t joke about having virus or other health symptoms as a reason for not chatting or eventually meeting.